liip/LiipOneallBundle/README.md

           <route id="_security_check" pattern="/login_check" />
           <route id="_security_logout" pattern="/logout" />
   ```
-  5. Configure the `oneall` service in your config:
+  5. Configure the `oneall` service in your config (most of the information can be copied out of the oneall.com control panel):
   ``` yaml
           # application/config/config.yml
           liip_oneall: